Other Vehicle Registrations in Ohio

 The state allows unlicensed riders younger than 16 years old to use these vehicles on state-controlled land, if they are with a currently-licensed parent or guardian who is at least 18 years old.

 Titling and Registration

 All the specialty vehicles we've discussed will need to be registered.
 However, only APV and OHM owners will need to have a title, too.
 And, the title must come first.

 If you bought an APV or OHM from a dealer, the title must be in your name.
 The dealer has up to 30 days to give you the title.
 If you bought the vehicle from a private seller, the seller will need to assign it to you by signing the back of the title.
 You'll then need to apply for a new title at a title office for a $15 fee.

 Once you've received your title, you must register your APV, OHM, or snowmobile at a branch office.

-Registration certificates are valid for three years, and will expire on December 31 of the last year.
-Expect to pay a $5 registration fee and a $3.50 issuance fee.
-You may renew your registration up to 90 days before its expiration date.
+Registration certificates are valid for 3 years, and will expire on December 31 of the last year.
+The registration fee is $36.25.
+You may renew your registration as early as 90 days before it expires.

 The registration comes with an alphanumerical decal that must be affixed to the vehicle in an easily-visible location.

 If you live outside the state but want to operate an APV, OMV, or snowmobile on Ohio's public land or waterways, you'll have to apply for a temporary permit if your state doesn't have similar registration requirements to ours.